xorxornop/ObscurCore/README.md

     var reader = PackageReader.FromFile(packagePath, keyProvider);
     reader.ReadToDirectory(outputPath, overwrite:true);

-(Explanatory: keyProvider is a class you make how you like that, that conforms to a IKeyProvider interface.
+(Note: keyProvider is a class you make how you like that, that conforms to a IKeyProvider interface.
 It stores the cryptographic keys your application/use-case operates with.)

 Pretty easy?